Henry Prinsep: In India

 Leaving the college in December 1808, Prinsep arrived at Calcutta on 20 July 1809, aged 16.
 After passing two years there, first as a student in Writers' Buildings, where he saw much of Holt Mackenzie, and then as an assistant in the office of the court of Sadr Adálat, be was sent to Murshidábad, where he was employed as assistant to the magistrate, and also as registrar, a dealing with petty suits.
 After serving in the Jungle Mehuls and in Bákarganj, Prinsep was appointed, in 1814, to a subordinate office in the secretariat, and a member of the suite of the governor-general, Lord Moira, whom he accompanied through Oudh and the North-Western Provinces.
 He was subsequently the first holder of the office of superintendent and remembrancer of legal affairs, protecting the interests of the government in the courts of the provinces; but was summoned to join the governor-general's camp during prolonged tours.

 In 1819 and 1820, while still holding his permanent appointment, Prinsep was employed in special inquiries.
 An investigation into land tenures in Bardhaman district led to Regulation 8 of 1819 for Bengal.
-On 16 December 1820 he was appointed Persian secretary to government.
+On 16 December 1820, he was appointed Persian secretary to government.
+When Lord William Bentinck conferred with Maharaja Ranjit Singh of the Sikh Empire in October 1831, at the Ropar Meeting, Prinsep was in attendance.
 He was appointed a member of council, first during a temporary vacancy in 1835, and five years later, when he was permanently appointed to the office.
 He finally retired from the service and left India in 1843.

 He was District Grandmaster of Bengal.